 We recognize your true purpose for coming to Texas A&M: to get an education.
 We want you to focus on your degree.
 Although we depend on you to be role models and leaders for the Corps of Cadets, we do not require you to participate as a member.
 Your interaction with the Corps of Cadets will be limited to a two-hour training period every Thursday and a few social functions.

 College Station has the best of both worlds: small town and big city.
-College Station, Texas has about 120,000 residents, small enough to have a “home town” feel, but big enough to provide access to plenty of entertainment and necessities.
-If big city is more your style, College Station is centrally located between three of the ten largest cities in the nation: San Antonio, Houston, and Dallas.
+College Station, Texas has about 120,000 residents, small enough to have a “hometown” feel, but big enough to provide access to plenty of entertainment and necessities.
+If a big city is more your style, College Station is centrally located between three of the ten largest cities in the nation: San Antonio, Houston, and Dallas.

 Last, but certainly not least: being in Aggieland.
 Texas A&M has one of the best college atmospheres, Aggie Spirit we call it.
 Make your college experience complete, attend a university with a rich tradition like Texas A&M. Texas A&M alumni pour millions of dollars in contributions into the university each year to support local scholarships and building funds.
 Why?
 Ask any former Aggie.
-The answer will probably be because it was one of the best experiences of their lives, and they hope others, like you, can experience it, too.
+The answer will probably be because it was one of the best experiences of their lives, and they hope others,

 Texas A&M Military Admissions Counselor